MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Both Win32 and driver services read and write state about themselves.

-To access its own internal state values, a service uses the following functions:
+To access its own internal state values, a service uses one of the following options:

 * WDM
   * [**IoGetDriverDirectory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdriverdirectory)